 Davidson College creates an outsized economic impact within North Carolina.
 However, dollars do not fully capture Davidson's impact.
-A full understanding must consider its mission of cultivating lives of leadership and service. to service and leadership.
+A full understanding must consider its mission of cultivating lives of leadership and service.
 This section explores how Davidson acts as a community leader and provides a variety of community benefits.